A movie theater with a projection booth

 With the increasing popularity of digital projection, the role of the traditional projectionist has diminished significantly.
 Today, most cinemas use automated systems that require little human intervention.
 Many cinema chains have opted to eliminate projectionists altogether, replacing them with trained technicians who operate the automated systems from a remote control room or booth.
 As a result, the number of traditional projectionist jobs has declined sharply in recent years.

-See also How to Mount a Tv With Hidden Wires
+See also How to Mount Led Tv

 While the decline of projectionists may seem like a negative trend, it has also led to new opportunities in the film industry.
 With the rise of digital cinema, there is a growing demand for professionals who are skilled in digital projection and audiovisual technology.
 These professionals are responsible for maintaining and troubleshooting the complex digital systems used in modern cinemas.